Marching Band Auditions

 Symphonic Band, Concert Band, and Orchestral Winds Auditions

-Winds will be required to play prepared piece(s), 3 chromatically adjacent major scales, the chromatic scale for the practical range of their instrument, and sight reading.
+Winds will be required to play prepared piece(s), 3 chromatically adjacent major scales, and the chromatic scale for the practical range of their instrument.

 Click on this link to access the prepared music for each instrument:

-Audition materials will be available by July 14.
+Fall audition materials will be available on July 15, 2019.

 All students MUST sign up for the appropriate Concert Band, Symphonic Band or Orchestra class after auditions have been completed.